Himanshu652/Digital-Clock/README.md

 # Digital-Clock
-Digital Clock project is built by using HTML, CSS, JavaScript
+Digital Clock project is built by using HTML, CSS and JavaScript